SVRTK/7t-brain-analysis/README.md

-Scripts for automated 7t neonatal brain analysis docker
+Scripts for automated 7t neonatal brain analysis
 ====================

-This repository contains the pipelines for [MONAI](https://github.com/Project-MONAI/MONAI)-based automated analysis for 7T neonatal brain MRI [SVRTK dockers](https://hub.docker.com/r/fetalsvrtk/svrtk).
+This repository contains the pipelines for [MONAI](https://github.com/Project-MONAI/MONAI)-based automated analysis for 7T neonatal brain MRI executed within [SVRTK dockers](https://hub.docker.com/r/fetalsvrtk/svrtk).

 - The repository and code for deep learning segmentation were designed and created by King's College London.